D00Movenok/HTMLSmuggler/README.md

 ## FAQ

-Q: I have an error `RangeError: Maximum call stack size exceeded`, how to solve it?
+**Q**: I have an error `RangeError: Maximum call stack size exceeded`, how to solve it?

-A: This [issue described here](https://github.com/javascript-obfuscator/javascript-obfuscator/issues/89).
+**A**: This [issue described here](https://github.com/javascript-obfuscator/javascript-obfuscator/issues/89).
 To fix it, try to disable `splitStrings` in `obfuscator.js` or make smaller payload (it's recommended to use up to 2 MB payloads because of this issue).

+---

-Q: Why does my payload build so long?
+**Q**: Why does my payload build so long?

-A: The bigger payload you use, the longer it takes to create a JS file.
+**A**: The bigger payload you use, the longer it takes to create a JS file.
 To decrease time of build, try to disable `splitStrings` in `obfuscator.js`.
 Below is a table with estimated build times using default `obfuscator.js`.

 | Payload size | Build time |
 | --- | --- |